JEEVHITAA -- An HCAI Ecosystem to Support Collective Care

-The Android target is implemented as the Flutter application shell hosted by the Android runner, with presentation, domain, data, and services layers organized to separate UI, business logic, persistence, and system integrations.
+Given the popularity and open-source nature, we chose Android as the initial implementation of our system, even though we built it using a cross-platform framework like Flutter.
+The Android target is implemented as a Flutter application shell hosted by the Android runner, with the presentation, domain, data, and services layers organized to separate the UI, business logic, persistence, and system integrations.
 Flutter widgets and screens render dashboards, care circle views, conversational AI interfaces, onboarding flows, and settings, and the UI adapts to platform styles.
-Background work is handled by native APIs exposed via platform channels: foreground services for continuous collection, WorkManager or equivalent scheduled jobs for periodic sync, and event callbacks to surface native events into Flutter.
+Background work is handled by native APIs exposed via platform channels: foreground services for continuous collection, WorkManager or an equivalent for scheduled jobs for periodic sync, and event callbacks to surface native events in Flutter.

-Native code components, implemented in Java or Kotlin, provide advanced sensor access, including BLE and device-specific monitoring, Google Fit integration, encrypted keystore operations, and persistent background workers with permission management.
+Native code components provide advanced sensor access, including BLE and device-specific monitoring, Google Fit/Health Connect integration, encrypted keystore operations, and persistent background workers with permission management.
 The codebase follows a modular pattern, isolating presentation from domain use cases and data repositories.
 Dependency injection is used to manage service bindings, such as the LLM client, embedding engine, and encryption helpers.
 Runtime permission flows are implemented with just-in-time prompts during onboarding, and native notifications are employed to surface care circle alerts, urgent health flags, and consent changes to the user.